tentaclepurple/42_snowcrash/level14/Ressources/README.md

     Modify the Value of eax: set $eax=3014
     Continue Execution: continue
     Retrieve the Flag: If successful, the program will print the flag.

+gdb (GNU Debugger) is a powerful tool used to analyze and control the execution of programs, making it useful for inspecting and modifying a program’s behavior during runtime.
+In this case, you're using gdb to bypass the security check performed by ptrace() in /bin/getflag, which prevents debugging.
+By setting a breakpoint on the ptrace() system call and overriding its result (set $eax=0), you trick the program into thinking it's not being debugged.
+Additionally, modifying the result of the getuid() system call to return 3014 (the UID of flag14) allows you to bypass the permission check and retrieve the flag.